midnightntwrk/midnight-wallet/README.md

 ## Publish artifact

-In order to publish, the version inside `wallet-core/package.json` should be bumped and the change merged into main.
+In order to publish, the versions both inside `wallet-engine/package.json` and `commonPublishSettings` in `build.sbt` should be bumped and the change merged into main.
+Then, create a tag on GitHub on top of a 'version bump' commit.
+The tag itself must follow the versioning pattern: `vX.X.X`.

 ## Build Nix